 token_list so that we can take a better look at how words are tokenized.

 # Word tokenization from spacy.lang.en import English # Load English tokenizer, tagger, parser, NER and word vectors nlp = English() text = """When learning data science, you shouldn't get discouraged!
 Challenges and setbacks aren't failures, they're just part of the journey.
 You've got this!""" # "nlp" Object is used to create documents with linguistic annotations. my_doc = nlp(text) # Create list of word tokens token_list = for token in my_doc: token_list.append(token.text) print(token_list)

 Output: ['When', 'learning', 'data', 'science', ',', 'you', 'should', "n't", 'get', 'discouraged', '!', '\n', 'Challenges', 'and', 'setbacks', 'are', "n't", 'failures', ',', 'they', "'re", 'just', 'part', 'of', 'the', 'journey', '.', 'You', "'ve", 'got', 'this', '!']

 spaCy produces a list that contains each token as a separate item.
 Notice that it has recognized that contractions such as shouldn’t actually represent two distinct words, and it has thus broken them down into two distinct tokens.

-First, we need to load language dictionaries, Here in above example, we are loading english dictionary using English() class and creating nlp object. “nlp” object is used to create documents with linguistic annotations and various NLP properties.
+First, we need to load language dictionaries, Here in the above example, we are loading an English dictionary using the English() class and creating NLP object. “nlp” object is used to create documents with linguistic annotations and various NLP properties.
 After creating a document, we are creating a token list.